fgiloux/kcp-operator-sdk/README.md

 **NOTE:** Run `make --help` for more information on all potential `make` targets

+## Specificities

+A careful observer may notice that the `create webhook`command generates artefacts for Kubernetes deployments but not for kcp deployments. kcp is indeed taking a [different direction](https://github.com/kubernetes/enhancements/tree/master/keps/sig-api-machinery/3488-cel-admission-control), using [CEL based conversion](https://hackmd.io/_EnPemBUTF-b7WFs8o6Gjw) for API evolution.

 ## License

-Operator SDK is under Apache 2.0 license.
+kcp Operator SDK is under Apache 2.0 license.
 See the [LICENSE](./LICENSE) file for details.